 There are no existing structures and no paved or unpaved driveways on the project site.
 The project site was affected by the 2017 Tubbs Fire.
-Following the fire, trees within the proposed development area of the project site were inventoried and it was determined that of the 927 trees in the proposed development area (not including hundreds of saplings, mostly oaks 4 inches and greater, located outside the development area), 243 were damaged or destroyed by the fire.
+Following the fire, trees within the proposed development area of the project site were inventoried and it was determined that of 927 trees in the proposed development area (not including hundreds of saplings, mostly oaks 4 inches and greater, located outside the development area), 243 were damaged or destroyed by the fire.
 After the Tubbs Fire, and in accordance with prior approval by the City of Santa Rosa, 311 trees were removed from the site.
-Of the 311 trees removed, 143 trees were fire-damaged or dead, and 168 were undamaged but removed with prior approval.
 Currently, 616 trees remain on-site; 336 are proposed to be removed to accommodate development, with that number including 100 trees which are damaged because of the Tubbs Fire.